 Over To Jordan And Sarah

 He also covers for Kyle when he fails to show for his daughter’s audition.
-Earlier in the episode, we learn something interesting about him.
-He took piano lessons when he younger but stopped when his anxiety started becoming bad.
+Earlier in the episode, we learn something interesting about Jordan.
+He took piano lessons when he was younger but stopped when his anxiety started becoming bad.
 This was actually a nice element to add to Jordan’s character as he has spent the last couple of episodes in a real mess of emotions given his super hearing.

-Having him be Sarah’s cheerleader brings these two closer together in the best way possible.
+Having him become Sarah’s cheerleader brings these two closer together in the best way possible.
 She might end up being the one to help him through his mental health issues.
 We heart these two together so much!